tvaucher/youtube-viz/README.md

 ### Development

-To serve the website locall, run `bundle exec jekyll serve`.
+To serve the website locally, run `bundle exec jekyll serve`.
 This will launch a page at [http://localhost:4000](http://localhost:4000).
 Jekyll automatically watch for changes so you simply need to refresh the page when you make modifications

 ### Deployment